 Alamo Antique Mall has 3 stories full of precious antiques and quirky gems.
 Spend a whole afternoon scrounging around for the perfect present or knick-knack.

 Turtle Races at Little Woodrows

-An Arcade Bar with a few funny games up their sleeves.
-They have turtle races, chicken sh*t bingo, and beer olympics.
+An Arcade Bar with a few fun games up their sleeves.
+They have turtle races, chicken sh*t bingo, and beer Olympics.
 Check their social media to see what they have going on.

 Bracken Caves is home to the largest colony of bats in the United States.
 It is estimated to have over 20 million free-tailed Mexican bats.
 Head there right before sunset to watch the bats emerge from their cave and out for the night.
 It is truly a remarkable experience.

 The largest Virgin Mary Mosaic is located in San Antonio.
 The 40ft votive candle stands tall and features an eternal flame to bring hope to the Alamo city.